chili-epfl/ectel2015-orchestration-primary/data/README.md

 From these "extreme load episodes", a subset of 20 episodes was selected (from spans of sustained high- or low-load), and a post-hoc stimulated recall interview was conducted with the teacher.
 In the interview, the teacher rated these selected episodes in a subjective 1-9 scale for mental effort, using a think-aloud protocol to explain the rationale of her subjective ratings.
 The audio from this think-aloud protocol was semi-transcribed (only the spans of interesting information were transcribed) and open coded by a single researcher.

+_Note : Neither the subjective video feed recorded during the lesson, or the audio file from the think-aloud protocol are provided within this dataset, for anonymity reasons._

 # Detailed data structure

 Below we describe briefly the format of the data files composing the dataset: